ossf/scorecard/README.md

 and then create a new GitHub Issue.

+### Formatting Results

+There are two formats currently: `default` and `csv`.
+Others may be added in the future.
+These may be specified with the `--format` flag.

 ## Results

 Each check returns a Pass/Fail decision, as well as a confidence score between 0 and 10.